noname0310/babylon-mmd/docs/docs/1-deep-usage/4-convert-vmd-animation-into-bvmd/index.md

 ![range select](image-2.png)

-then ctrl+c to copy the keyframes. and del to delete the selected keyframes. then ctrl+v to paste the keyframes to the frame 291.
+then *ctrl+c* to copy the keyframes. and *del* to delete the selected keyframes. then *ctrl+v* to paste the keyframes to the frame 291.

 ![frames moved](image-3.png)

-then save the VMD file by file->save motion data.
+then save the VMD file by *file->save motion data*.

 ## Convert VMD animation into BVMD